ErikMeinders/Friday13/README.md

-# Friday13
+# Friday 13
-How often is the 13th of a month on a Friday and is that more often than any other day.
+How often is the 13th of a month on a Friday?
+And is that more often than any other day of the week?

 # The question